softwarefactory-project/sf-docs/docs/operator/elk_operator.rst

 ELK service
 ===========

-Software Factory bundles an ELK stack to ease search through job's logs artifacts.
-Once activated, job's console of every build are exported through logstash and then available to the search via Kibana.
+Software Factory bundles an ELK stack based on :ref:`Opendistro for Elasticsearch <opendistro>` to ease searching through the logs artifacts of jobs.
+Once activated, the console log of every build is exported through logstash and then searchable via Kibana.

 A Software Factory user might want to export more artifacts than the job's console.
 Indeed a job may generate additional